 Climbing Mt.
 Kilimanjaro required a complete overhaul of how we build, test and release changes and new features to our customers.
 We needed to adopt a new architectural paradigm and modern development language to support it.

 We had pockets of change agents within the organization, but in the fast-paced world of digital delivery, it can feel next to impossible to stop and take the time to do what’s needed.
 However, with head-strong leadership support, guidance from our technology partner Thoughtworks, and a dedicated senior development team, we began to start on something great.

-What we’ve learned Is your team embarking on your own Continuous Delivery journey or facing major technology changes?
+Is your team embarking on your own Continuous Delivery journey or facing major technology changes?
 Here are a few pieces of advice.